-Fundamentally, training is all about instilling new skills plus expanding your employees’ abilities.
+Fundamentally, training is all about instilling new skills, plus expanding your employees’ abilities.
 And to be honest, that’s one thing your workforce needs from time to time.
 But, not at the cost of their pre-existing talents.

 In essence, talent activation is all about identifying your employee’s pre-existing talents and then subsequently developing them over the long haul.
-The goal here is to ultimately turn each individual’s skills into real performance for your company.
+The goal here is to ultimately turn each individual’s skill into real performance for your company.
 Or, in short, capitalizing on your employee’s talents to drive business growth and productivity.

 What does this mean for your company?